 If you own property jointly with someone else, and this ownership includes the "right of survivorship," then the surviving owner automatically owns the property when the other owner dies.
 No probate will be necessary to transfer the property, although of course it will take some paperwork to show that title to the property is held solely by the surviving owner.

-In Texas, joint tenancy is the only form of joint ownership that carries with it the right of survivorship.
+Joint tenancy.
 Property owned in joint tenancy automatically passes to the surviving owners when one owner dies.
 (The survivor must, however, live at least five days longer than the deceased co-owner.
 Tex.
 Estates Code sec.
 121.152.)
 No probate is necessary.
 Joint tenancy often works well when couples (married or not) acquire real estate, vehicles, bank accounts or other valuable property together.
 In Texas, each owner, called a joint tenant, must own an equal share.
 To establish joint tenancy, owners must sign a joint tenancy agreement.